deis/deis/docs/reference/client.rst

 :title: Client Reference
-:description: A reference guide to all Deis client commands
+:description: A reference guide to all Deis client commands.

 .. _client_ref: